The cold weather can pose a few risks for cats, read our advice on caring for your cat in the winter.

-Symptoms include shivering (although this will suddenly stop when their temperature reaches dangerously low levels), pale lips and gums, low energy and a loss of coordination.
-Hypothermia is an emergency, so if you spot any of these symptoms, contact your vet straight away.
+Hypothermia is an emergency, so if you spot any of these symptoms, contact your vet immediately.

 To prevent hypothermia in a cold snap, make sure your pet has somewhere warm and dry to go after they’ve been out of the house.
 If it’s particularly cold, you may also want to limit their time spent outdoors.
 Providing an indoor litter tray means they also don’t need to ‘go’ outside in freezing temperatures.

 Frostbite can occur in very low temperatures which can freeze their extremities (the tips of their ears, tail, and toes).
 Although not usually life-threatening, it can lead to hypothermia which can be fatal.